Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Appendix

-The maximized likelihood for Factor models substantially over estimates the true likelihood unlike relation (1) above.
-Unfortunately, as pointed out in \cite{r11} the asympyotics of mle for Factor Models is still not fully worked out.
+The maximized likelihood for factor models substantially overestimates the true likelihood, unlike relation (1) above.
+Unfortunately, as pointed out in \citet{r11}, the asymptotics of mle for factor models is still not fully worked out. \end{fact*}

-\subsection{Matrix used for the Toy example}
+\subsection{Matrix Used for the Toy Example}